mandeep170/projectjellyfish/README.md

 Once you have made changes to the site and feel comfortable making the changes live, simply follow these two steps:

 1. Run `middleman build` to rebuild the static website code base.
 2. Run `middleman deploy` to push the newly built site live.

 ## Additional Resources

-If you do not feel comfortable with Git, or would like to know more about it, head on over to [Try Git](try.github.io) and got through the tutorial.
+If you do not feel comfortable with Git, or would like to know more about it, head on over to [Try Git](try.github.io) and go through the tutorial.

 ## Editing Documentation